AnandVadgama/AnandVadgama/README.md

 I'm a passionate AI & Data Science student with a deep fascination for understanding and building intelligent systems from the ground up.
 My journey involves diving into the mathematical foundations of machine learning and implementing cutting-edge architectures from scratch.

 - 🔬 **Currently studying**: AI & Data Science
-- 🚀 **Focus areas**: Deep Learning, Natural Language Processing, Computer Vision
+- 🚀 **Focus areas**: Deep Learning, Natural Language Processing, Machine Learning
 - 💡 **Philosophy**: Learning by building - I believe in understanding every component deeply
 - 🎓 **Approach**: Theory + Implementation = True Understanding